 What Is a Ransomware Attack?

-Ransomware attacks have become one of the most dangerous and costly forms of cybercrime.
-These incidents occur when hackers encrypt or lock a victim’s data and demand payment, usually in cryptocurrency, to restore access.
+Ransomware attacks are one of the most dangerous and fast‑growing forms of cybercrime today.
+These attacks occur when hackers encrypt or lock a victim’s data and demand payment, usually in cryptocurrency, to restore access.
+Ransomware can target individuals, businesses, and critical infrastructure, making it a top priority for modern cybersecurity strategies.

 The Origins and Evolution of Ransomware